Iam-DeepakVel/Iam-DeepakVel/README.md

 ### Hi there 👋

 # 💫 About Me:
 "Welcome to my GitHub profile!
 My name is Deepak and I am currently a 3rd year BTech IT student at Coimbatore Institute of Technology.
 I am passionate about full stack web development and always eager to learn new technologies.
-My expertise includes React, Node.js, Express, MongoDB, Eleventy, Tailwind CSS, and I am also well-versed in Next.js and Firebase.
+My expertise includes React, Node.js, Express, MongoDB, Eleventy, Tailwind CSS.
+I am continually expanding my expertise in utilizing the TypeScript and NestJS framework to create efficient and scalable web applications.
 I am dedicated to improving my skills and expanding my knowledge in the field.
 I am also technically sound and have a good subject knowledge.
-My portfolio showcases my projects and experiences, feel free to take a look and connect with me."
+My portfolio showcases my projects and experiences, feel free to take a look (https://deepakwings.netlify.app) and connect with me."

 ## 🌐 Socials: